Divi Builder vs WPBakery (Visual Composer) Page Builder

 Also, both of them have frontend (visual) builders, as well.
 So you can see visually what you are building.
 This is a really great feature that I use quite often.

 Lastly, I’d like to mention that there are other page builder plugins as well.
-For example Themify Builder or MotoPress Content Editor, but to be honest, I’m not very familiar with these other ones.
+For example Themify Builder or MotoPress Content Editor, but to be honest, I’m not very familiar with these other ones and they are not that popular.

 WordPress expert.
 Divi user since 2014.
 I blog about WordPress and Divi, my favorite WordPress theme.
 When I’m not working with WordPress or writing an article for this blog, I’m probably learning Italian.
 You can read more about me here.